Ken Babby

 Ken Babby is an American businessperson.
-He is the Founder & Chief Executive Officer of Fast Forward Sports Group.
+He is the founder and chief executive officer of Fast Forward Sports Group.
 Previously, Babby served as Chief Revenue Officer/ Vice President and General Manager, Digital for The Washington Post.
-Presently, he is the Owner of the Jacksonville Jumbo Shrimp (AAA Affiliate of the Miami Marlins) & Akron RubberDucks (AA Cleveland Guardians) baseball teams.
+Presently, he is the owner of the Jacksonville Jumbo Shrimp (AAA Affiliate of the Miami Marlins) and Akron RubberDucks (AA Cleveland Guardians) baseball teams.
+He is also currently the CEO of the Tampa Bay Rays.

 Early life

 In his youth, Ken Babby was a fan of the Baltimore Orioles.
 He often attended this games with his father, Lon Babby, who was General Counsel for the team, and was later president of basketball operations for the Phoenix Suns.
 His mother is author Ellen Babby.
 Babby attended Wheaton College (Massachusetts) where he graduated with a dual degree in Computer Science and Economics.
 Babby later graduated with an MBA from Johns Hopkins University.

 The Washington Post

 Babby began working at The Washington Post as of 1999, beginning as an intern in the IT department, and joined the IT department full-time in 2002.
 He then began working in advertising, eventually becoming vice president of advertising for the Post.
 He remained with the Post until 2012, when he left from his position as chief revenue officer and general manager, Digital.
 He was the youngest senior official in the company's history.